Data protection policy

 1.3.
 IDENTITY OF THE DATA CONTROLLER AND PURPOSES

-The data collected via the NEOVIGIE application is subject to processing for which your employer is responsible under the applicable regulations of the UK.
+The data collected via the NEOVIGIE application is subject to processing for which your employer is responsible under the applicable Canadian regulations.

 All the information collected through the NEOVIGIE application is only collected by your employer in order to ensure the safety of its employees.